- This blog post was originally published on 6/3/2015 and was updated on 3/22/2019

 Frank & Oak’s unsubscribe page allowed me to decide if I wanted fewer emails or if I wanted to completely want to turn off the tap.
 There is nothing extraneous, there is no login required, the shut-off valve isn’t hidden 2-3 pages down, or buried under a metric ton of encouragement to stay—it’s right there, highlighted in red.
 Red suggests danger/attention but that’s not what’s happening here.

-Let me Explain.
+Let me explain.

-Unsubscribes are your friend.
 That’s right, unsubscribes are your best friend because the alternative is your worst enemy: spam complaints.
 Users who unsubscribe from your email feed might someday come back, or as in my case, be delighted to see a simple page that gives me choice and the ability to control my inbox’s fill rate.

 So which would you rather have?
 A customer that dials down how often and how many emails you send them or a spam complaint?

 The choice is yours, however, consider the age in which we live: we’re living among empowered consumers—this includes you.
 You have a tremendous amount of power to control the conversation that brands have with you.
 You can shut off their marketing, choose their rivals, never visit a store, or complain on social media and bend the ear of the world.
 Since the power structure of consumption and advocacy has shifted from the brand to the consumer, you have to apply customer-centric tools and marketing, like this light, efficient and delightful page to let customers quickly make the right choice for their lifestyle (and your brand), versus punishing you for being overzealous in your approach.
 There’s an old saying: If you love someone, set them free.
 If they come back they’re yours; if they don’t they never were—that’s what you need to keep in mind when designing your unsubscribe page.